 Figures shown are past results for Class R-6 shares and are not predictive of results in future periods.
 Current and future results may be lower or higher than those shown.
-Share prices and returns will vary, so investors may lose money.
+Prices and returns will vary, so investors may lose money.
 Investing for short periods makes losses more likely.
 View fund expense ratios and returns.
+View fund SEC yields.

 Investments are not FDIC-insured, nor are they deposits of or guaranteed by a bank or any other entity, so they may lose value.

 Investors should carefully consider investment objectives, risks, charges and expenses.
 This and other important information is contained in the fund prospectuses and summary prospectuses, which can be obtained from a financial professional and should be read carefully before investing.